-About Our Expert: Caroline Porter Thomas, BSN, RN
+About Our Expert: Caroline Porter Thomas BSN, RN

-Our resident nursing expert is Caroline Porter Thomas, the author of two books on achieving success in nursing and as a nurse.
-The first is How to Succeed in Nursing School: Before, During and After and the second one is New Nurse?
-How to Get, Keep and LOVE Your First Job!
+Our resident nursing expert is Caroline Porter Thomas, author of "How to Succeed in Nursing School: Before, During and After" and "New Nurse?: How to Get, Keep and LOVE Your First Job!"
 She also writes and produces instructional videos for her website and YouTube channel, EmpoweRN.
-Caroline earned her bachelor's degree in science of nursing (BSN) from Fayetteville State University.
+Caroline earned her bachelor's of science degree in nursing from Fayetteville State University.
 She graduated with honors in May 2008.

 Caroline is dedicated to helping people lead more empowered and joy-filled lives through vocational nursing.
 When she is not writing or speaking about nursing, she works as a registered nurse in Miami.
 Check out her exclusive nursing advice series for RNtoBSN.org.